dylan-lang/opendylan/documentation/getting-started/source/expanding/index.rst

 compile-time problems, we will look at how it lets us debug problems that only emerge as exceptions at run time.

-*Note:* The numbered example steps in this section lead us through a possible debugging scenario.
+.. note:: The numbered example steps in this section lead us through a possible debugging scenario.
 In places the example is a little unrealistic.
 This is because usually you are familiar with at least some of the code you are debugging, and also because the main purpose of the example is to introduce features of Open Dylan.

-With the rebuilt version of Reversi that compiled with no warnings, start a new game, with *Application > Start*.
+With the rebuilt version of Reversi that compiled with no warnings, start a new game, with **Application > Start**.

-After a couple of moves, save the new game by choosing *File > Save* in the Reversi window.
+After a couple of moves, save the new game by choosing **File > Save** in the Reversi window.

 The Save dialog appears.

-Choose a file to save into, and click *Save*.
+Choose a file to save into, and click **Save**.

 An application error dialog appears.